MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/switch-to-enhanced-data-model.png" alt-text="Switch to enhanced data model.":::

 This will start installation of the **Power Pages Core** package.
-You will see a message once completed.
+You'll see a message once completed.

 :::image type="content" source="media/enhanced-data-model/packages-installed.png" alt-text="Updated packages installed.":::

-You can opt-out from new data model site creation by disabling the **Upgrade to modern data model for new sites** option from top tool bar.
+You can opt out from new data model site creation by disabling the **Upgrade to modern data model for new sites** option from top tool bar.

 ## Update enhanced data model packages

-When new data model packages (**Power Pages Core**) updates are available, you will see a message in the Power Platform admin center.
+When new data model packages (**Power Pages Core**) updates are available, you'll see a message in the Power Platform admin center.

 Select the package and then select **Update** to install the latest packages.